Brandon-The-Dev/Hydra/readme.md

-help | Displays all the commands that are available. inventory | Displays all the items that are in a users inventory invite | Sends the invite for the bot. passive | Allows a user to toggle into passive mode to prevent them from been robbed. ping | Allows users to check the ping of the bot. profile | Allows users to view there profile on the bot.
+help | Displays all the commands that are available. inventory | Displays all the items that are in a users inventory invite | Sends the invite for the bot. meme | Posts a meme in that chat and you gain coins. mine | Allows users to mine for gems. passive | Allows a user to toggle into passive mode to prevent them from been robbed. ping | Allows users to check the ping of the bot. profile | Allows users to view there profile on the bot.